pacstall/pacstall-programs/technical-side.md

 `/usr/src/pacstall/pkg` is where the files for built packages live.
 They are symlinked to the system from here.
 If you run `sudo stow -D pkg` from `/usr/src/pacstall`, it will unlink from stow.
 Then you could run `sudo rm -rf pkg` to completely remove this although pacstall does this with the `-R` flag.
 `/var/log/pacstall_installed/pkg` is a text file containing metadata for the package.
 It contains the date installed, description, version, and if applicable, a removescript reference
+`/var/cache/pacstall` is a directory that pacstall will store pacscripts in.
+It will make a directory called `pkg`, and inside that, another with the version number with the old pacscript inside

 ### API’s (I guess)
 Pacstall uses functions throughout the scripts to bring uniformity to the code and user output.
 The most common is `fancy_message`.
 It looks like this